fredrikaverpil/llm-playground/grumpy-pirate-chat/README.md

 ## Example chat

 You find yourself on the pier, next to a pirate ship.
-A pirate ship captain is standing on the deck, looking at you.
+The ship's captain is standing on deck, looking at you.
 What do you say to him?

 You: Hello there, nice weather we are having!